Ukraine’s leader warns war will cost Russia for generations

 She also announced plans to deliver humanitarian aid to the southern city of Kherson, which was seized by Russian forces.

 In a separate development, Norway said four U.S. service members died in a plane crash during NATO drills in that country’s north.
-The annual exercise, “Cold Response,” is unrelated to the war in Ukraine.
+The annual exercise is unrelated to the war in Ukraine.

 In his nightly video address, Zelenskyy said Russian forces were blockading the largest cities with the goal of creating such miserable conditions that Ukrainians will surrender.
 But he warned that Russia would pay the ultimate price.